 The Nintendo Switch has a few different designs.
-The original Nintendo Switch has removable joycons and can be docked and cast to your television.
-The OLED Nintendo Switch is much the same in that it’s convertible from a console to a handheld, but its screen is larger and the stand is more stable.
+The original Nintendo Switch has removable joycons and docking and casting capabilities.
+The OLED Nintendo Switch is much the same — it’s convertible from a console to a handheld, but the screen is larger and its stand is more stable.
 On the other hand, the Switch Lite is not convertible and has one nice shape that allows it to fit perfectly in your hands.

 The winner of the Nintendo Switch vs. Lite battle isn’t clear in this category.
 It’s all about what you feel more comfortable with as a gamer.
 If you prefer console games to handheld, pick the original Switch.
 If you see yourself gaming in handheld mode more often, the Switch Lite might be more your speed due to how it feels in your hands.

 Because people only spend about half an hour on video games per day on average, battery life may not be a make-or-break deal to many gamers.
 To others, good battery life is a necessity that can’t be overlooked.
 In the Nintendo Switch vs. Lite battle, the Switch Lite takes this category.